-Philippine 'hit-man' says overheard Duterte order killings
+Philippine hitman says he heard Duterte order killings

 Justice Secretary Vitaliano Aguirre described Matobato's testimony as "lies, fabrications and a product of a fertile and a coached imagination".

-Matobato told the hearing that one man was fed to a crocodile and most victims were cut into pieces and buried in a mass grave at a quarry.
+Matobato told the hearing the body of one Davao victim was fed to a crocodile.
+Some were thrown into the sea, their stomachs slashed to prevent them floating to the surface.
+Most were cut into pieces and buried in a quarry.

-He said others were thrown into the sea, their stomach slashed to prevent bodies floating to the surface, he said.
+Presidential Communications Secretary Martin Andanar said he did not believe Rodrigo Duterte was capable of ordering the killings and investigations proved him innocent.

-Presidential Communications Secretary Martin Andanar said he did not believe Rodrigo Duterte was capable of ordering the killings and investigations had proved him innocent.
+The United Nations and United States have expressed concern about his latest crackdown.
+The president has told them not to interfere, using lurid language.

-The United Nations and United States have expressed concern about his latest crackdown, and received profane and angry rebukes from Duterte, who has told them not to interfere.
+Paolo Duterte issued a statement dismissing Matobato's testimony as "all based on hearsays".

-Paolo Duterte issued a statement pouring water on Matobato's testimony, which he said was "all based on hearsays".
+Prospero Nograles, a former congressman, denied Matobato's account of the abduction and execution of his four former bodyguards in Davao.
+"My security detail are soldiers and are still alive," he said.

 Little is known about Matobato, who volunteered to give testimony in a senate investigation led by Leila de Lima, a former justice minister who has denounced Duterte's crackdown.

-De Lima has yet to say why she did not seek to prosecute Duterte over the Davao killings when she was justice minister in the previous administration when Matobato first came to her for protection.
+De Lima has yet to say why she did not seek to prosecute Duterte over the Davao killings when she was justice minister in the previous administration, when the former hitman first came to her for protection.

-Matobato told the hearing he once served as a paramilitary who fought Maoist rebels and decided to tell all that he knew about the Davao death squad after being made a "fall guy" in the killing of a Davao businessman.
+Matobato told the hearing he had once served as a paramilitary who fought Maoist rebels.
+He said he decided to tell what he knew about the Davao death squads after being made a "fall guy" in the killing of a businessman in the city.

 Trending Stories